hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Using helper scripts

-**New:** For macOS and iOS clients, the helper script can now create .mobileconfig files to simplify client setup and improve VPN performance.

 **Important:** Before continuing, you should have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your own VPN server</a>, and (optional but recommended) <a href="../README.md#upgrade-libreswan" target="_blank">updated Libreswan</a>. **Docker users, see <a href="https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn" target="_blank">here</a>**.

 Use this helper script to automatically set up IKEv2 on the VPN server: